 Slip-on nursing shoes have closed back-end and are similar to standard running shoes in terms of style.
 This is perfect for nurses who are always on the go and don’t want to be interrupted by loose laces.

-Sneakers are great for fast-paced environment like ERs and ICUs.
-This type of nursing shoes will cushion your feet and protect it from fluid spills.
-It is very comfortable to wear if you are always running around the unit.
+Sneakers are great for the fast-paced environment like ERs and ICUs.
+This type of nursing shoes will cushion your feet and protect them from fluid spills.
+They are very comfortable to wear if you are always running around the unit.

 Because being a nurse involves a lot of footwork, it is important to get a tough and durable pair of shoes.
 A pair of shoes will only last for several months if it’s not tough enough to survive clinical duties.

-Nursing shoes that are too tight or too big will result to foot arch pain and pressure sores.
+Nursing shoes that are too tight or too big will result in foot arch pain and pressure sores.
 Make sure your shoes just fit perfectly to prevent these foot problems.

-A stable arch support is now a necessity when buying a pair of shoes.
+Stable arch support is now a necessity when buying a pair of shoes.
 It will support your foot arch and posture when walking or running.
-Some people have foot arches that are either too low or too high, and using a removable orthotic inserts is recommended for this problem.
+Some people have foot arches that are either too low or too high and using removable orthotic inserts is recommended for this problem.

-How to Choose the Best Nursing Shoes – 10 Golden Rules
+How to Choose the Best Nursing Shoes: 10 Golden Rules to Follow

 Your shoes should always be lightweight so walking or running quickly will not be a big problem for your legs.
 Walking around in heavy footwear will strain your legs and keep you from moving around quickly.
 Opting for lightweight shoes will give you more speed in doing your everyday tasks in the ward.